Audio recordings emerge of LinkedIn’s disastrous town hall on race

 “You know, leadership is a funny thing [laughs], especially on day three as a new CEO, you get a lot of interesting feedback,” Roslansky said.
 “I think one of the most common things you see is something like don’t ever go into a company all-hands or a town hall if you don’t have the answers, and here I am on day three telling you all that I don’t have the answers.”

 It was the way he said it that rankled some employees.
-His laughing tone was taken by some to unserious about a serious issue.
+His laughing tone was taken by some to be an unserious take on a serious issue.
 “We are really upset about how our leadership managed this situation,” says the source, who asked to remain anonymous because the company is now upping the pressure on employees to stop leaks.
 “We expect more from our CEO than just saying ‘I don’t have answers’.”

 Roslansky, to be fair, has a casual and down-to-earth style that can allow for some self-deprecation.